How to Efficiently Bulk Update Records in ServiceNow

 Variation 1.
 A developer needs to update a large number of records in the 'incident' table based on a specific condition.
 Which approach should be used to minimize performance impact?

-Why A: Option A is correct because using GlideRecord in combination with setWorkflow(false) and setEngine(false) prevents unnecessary business rules and workflow execution, reducing overhead.
-Option B is wrong because GlideAggregate is for aggregation, not updates.
-Option C is wrong because updateMultiple can be more efficient but still triggers business rules if not disabled.
-Option D is wrong because export set is not meant for updates.
+Why A: A is correct because using GlideRecord with setWorkflow(false) and setEngine(false) prevents unnecessary business rules and workflow execution, reducing performance impact.
+B is incorrect because GlideAggregate is used for aggregation and statistics, not for updating records.
+C is incorrect because an export set is designed for data export/import, not for bulk updates within the platform.
+D is incorrect because updateMultiple does perform bulk updates but still triggers business rules if not disabled, and it does not provide the same level of control as GlideRecord with disabled workflows.

 This SNOW-CAD practice question is part of Courseiva's free ServiceNow certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SNOW-CAD exam.